Mensix/OpenFIS/README.md

 # OpenFIS

 This is the project that attempts to create API around [FIS ski jumping results database](https://www.fis-ski.com/DB/general/?eventselection=&place=&sectorcode=JP&seasoncode=2022&categorycode=&disciplinecode=&gendercode=&racedate=&racecodex=&nationcode=&seasonmonth=07-2021&saveselection=-1&seasonselection=).
 Under the hood, the code uses Playwright as a scraper and PostgreSQL to supply a database.
+It's also my very first backend project :)

 ## Requirements